jdpage/nw/README.md

-*nw* stands for nano wiki, but I'm beginning to move it towards standing for 'nano web'.
+*nw* stands for nano wiki.
 The current version is a few hundred lines of Tcl code long, and powers my wiki.
 The next version will be who knows how many lines of Ruby long, and will replace the Tcl version.

-The goal is to be small, fast, lightweight, reasonably feature-complete wiki/web framework.
+The goal is to be a small, fast, lightweight, reasonably feature-complete wiki.
 It will be easy to hack on.
 It will also feed your dog and make you tea when you're sad.
 I hope.
 At the moment, it's very function-over-form, with no real themeing support short of editing the code.

 Features: